 - Discounts and value specials

 Like the travel industry, no-contact food deliveries cater to the public’s need for social distance by offering customers a safe and convenient way to dine out.
-Providing additional discounts and value deals also address the financial fears that many Americans are facing due to the economic impact of COVID-19.
+Providing additional discounts and value deals also addresses the financial fears that many Americans are facing due to the economic impact of COVID-19.
 People are very uncertain of their financial situation during this time and therefore may be less likely to buy takeout at full price.

-Dining out is normally considered a luxury, but food is considered a necessity.
+Dining out is normally considered a luxury, but the food is considered a necessity.
 While the supply chain for grocery stores has been hampered, restaurants that provide discounts and specials offer an affordable option for the public to purchase food at below-normal prices.